tcdl/json-masker/README.md

 ## Configuration
 json-masker can be configured via options object passed into factory function.
 Possible parameters are:
- * `whitelist`.
-A list of whitelisted fields.
+ * `whitelist` - a field whitelist.
 The values of whitelisted fields will _not_ be masked.
-Either a field name or a json-path can be specified.
-Field names are treated case-insensitive.
-For json-path see [documentation](https://github.com/dchester/jsonpath).
-Default: `[]`
+See _Whitelist_ section for whitelist format documentation.
+Default: _empty_
+ * `whitelists` - a collection of field whitelists.
+Used if `whitelist` option is not present, otherwise is ignored.
+Allows to define multiple logicaly-split whitelists.
+Is only for user convenience.
+Internally, the collection of whitelists is merged into one anyway.
+Default: _empty_
- * `enabled`.
-A boolean flag that toggles masking functionality.
+ * `enabled` - a boolean flag that toggles masking functionality.
 If set to `false`, none of the fields will be masked.
 Might be useful for debug purposes.
 Default: `true`

+### Whitelist
+A whitelist can be defined as:
+* An array of values: `['field1', 'field2']`
+* A string of comma separated values: `'field1, field2'`.
+Whitespaces between values are optional and ignored.

+A field in a whitelist can be difined by:
+* name (case-insensitive), e.g. `myField`
+* json-path, e.g. `$.myFieldParent.myField`.
+For more details see json-path [documentation](https://github.com/dchester/jsonpath)

-### Example
+### Examples
 ```js
 const mask = masker({
   whitelist: [